 We believe in doing everything we can to make the amount of trash we produce each week as small as possible at the Montavilla Farmers Market.
-That is why we have traded in disposable plates, forks and cups with ones that we can wash and reuse.
+That is why in the past we have traded in disposable plates, forks, and cups with ones that we can wash and reuse.
 Did you know that our trash ends up in a landfill in eastern Oregon?
 And that even our compostable waste ends up near Seattle?
 We think that’s silly.
 Farmers markets are all about keeping it local.
 Let’s keep our dirty dishes local too.

 One Fork at a Time

-Thanks to a grant from the City of Portland, Montavilla Farmers Market pioneered the durable dish program in 2009 — the first ever at an outdoor farmers market.
+Thanks to a grant from the City of Portland, Montavilla Farmers Market pioneered the Durable Dish program in 2009 — the first ever at an outdoor farmers market.
 During 15 market weeks of 2009 when we piloted the program, we were able to keep the equivalent of 1,796 paper plates, paper boats, and plastic clamshells; 393 plastic cups and lids; and 2,101 plastic forks out of the waste stream!
 Our 2010 season exceeded our expectations, with 4,012 plates, 4,695 forks, and 483 cups kept out of the waste stream!

 Thanks to our Durable Dish Partners

 We would like to extend a very special thanks to Thatcher’s Restaurant for making their commercial dishwasher available to us.
 Without them, we wouldn’t be able to clean all those dishes!

 Funded by a grant from the City of Portland Bureau of Planning & Sustainability.